 At its core, a Venn Diagram is a graphic organizer designed to compare and contrast two things.
 So, as good teachers and homeschoolers, we have our kids use these, typically in English or Reading, when discussing similarities and differences.
 Then we put away the Venn Diagrams and move on to the next topic…never considering the positive implications this tool could have on that subject, too.

-Well, today that’s going to change as we look at 25 different Venn Diagram activities, and how you can implement this tool across all the subject areas.
-Then, hopefully, you can use these ideas as a springboard for all sorts of engaging activities!
+Well, today that’s going to change as we look at 25 different Venn Diagram activities for kids, and how you can implement this tool across all the subject areas.
+Then, hopefully, you can use these ideas as a springboard for all sorts of engaging critical thinking activities!

 Using Venn Diagrams in Core Subjects